MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticDevicePerformance.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsDevicePerformance>`: The user experience analytics device performance entity contains device boot performance details.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsDevicePerformance>`: The user experience analytics device performance entity contains device boot performance details.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AverageBlueScreens <Double?>]`: Average (mean) number of Blue Screens per device in the last 30 days.
 Valid values 0 to 9999999
   - `[AverageRestarts <Double?>]`: Average (mean) number of Restarts per device in the last 30 days.
 Valid values 0 to 9999999
   - `[BlueScreenCount <Int32?>]`: Number of Blue Screens in the last 30 days.
 Valid values 0 to 9999999